fair-ease/Examind_Tutorials/wms-terriamap/style_data.md

+---
-## How to style my data in Examind ?
+title: How to style my data in Examind ?
+---

 1. You have different ways to add a style.